matthklo/su/README.md

 ### su::make_trim()

-Make all leading and trailing space letters of the input std::string trimmed in-place.
+Make all leading and trailing space letters of the input std::string trimmed "in-place".

 ### su::split()